 2. Designing effective research projects

 A well-scoped project produces findings people act on.
 A poorly scoped one produces interesting data that sits in a report.
-Project scoping framework| Element | What to define | Example |
+Project scoping framework

 - Are your data sources connected and flowing?